ahmad-buhari/ahmad-buhari.github.io/_posts/2021-02-02-military-resources.md

 ![](/assets/img/posts/va.PNG){: w="600" h="400" }
 <br>
-The VR&E program (federally funded) targets military members transitioning into the civilian sector.
-It covers a wide variety of benefits from education grants, resume coaching, and relocation assistance.
-Visit the website to find out more.
+The VR&E is a federally funded program to assist military members transitioning into the civilian sector.
+It covers various benefits from, education grants, resume coaching, and relocation assistance.
+Visit the website to find out more, [click here](https://www.benefits.va.gov/vocrehab/index.asp)

 <br>

 ### Microsoft Software and Systems Academy
 ![](/assets/img/posts/msft-mssa.PNG){: w="600" h="400" .normal }
 <br>
-Provides IT training resource for transitioning military members, Skillbridge opportunity.
+The MSSA program funded by Microsoft, provides IT-related training for transitioning military members as a 17-week Skillbridge cohort.
+The participants will also learn how to build their resume for the tech industry and have an opportunity to find employment with Microsoft and their business partners.
+For more information, [click here](https://military.microsoft.com/mssa/how-to-apply/).